endless-sky/endless-sky-wiki/wiki/C++-Style-Guide.md

     }
 }
 ```
-If you are used to putting spaces before the parentheses, rather than trying to adjust your typing you might find it easier to just do a find/replace before committing your code, e.g. replacing "if (" with "if(", etc. You can also grep the svn diff of your changes for "^+.*\ (" to check if you missed anything.
+If you are used to putting spaces before the parentheses, rather than trying to adjust your typing you might find it easier to just do a find/replace before committing your code, e.g. replacing `if (` with `if(`, etc. You can also grep the svn diff of your changes for `^+.*\ (` to check if you missed anything.

 ## Return is not a function

-The "return" keyword does not require parentheses; use them only when what follows is a complex statement, and put a space after "return" in that case.
+The `return` keyword does not require parentheses; use them only when what follows is a complex statement, and put a space after `return` in that case.
 For example:
 ```c++
 return x;